Adam Cassar

 EPSS Model and Tools

-The current EPSS model, version 2022.01.01, employs a sophisticated methodology.
-It uses 1,164 variables and is based on Gradient Boosting, a machine learning technique.
-For a visual and interactive exploration of EPSS scores, the EPSScall tool is invaluable.
-It provides historical data and graphs, enhancing understanding and analysis.
+The current EPSS model, version 2022.01.01, uses 1,164 variables and is based on Gradient Boosting, a machine learning technique.
+For a visual and interactive view of EPSS scores, the EPSScall tool is useful.
+It provides historical data and graphs that make score movement easier to inspect.

 The Drivers of EPSS Scores